greenideas/school-notes/2012/Fall/Civil Procedure/Civil-Procedure-Cases Materials-and-Questions.markdown

 	* Nicastro injured his hand using a JMM metal shearer in NJ.
 	* Machine mfrd in UK.
 	* JMM had a US distributor for its machines & sold some to that distributor on consignment
 	* JMM appeared next to the distributor at trade shows in the US (but not NJ)
+	* JMM encouraged distributor to sell machines anywhere in the USA
 	* No more than 4 JMM machines in NJ at the time of the accident.
 	* JMM had US & EU patents on its machine
 	* Distributor advertised under the direction of JMM